ethereum/EIPs/EIPS/eip-inclusionlists.md

 ## Rationale

-We consider a few design tradeoffs in this EIP.
+We consider a few design decisions present in this EIP.
 1. `ReducedSummary` versus `Summary`
     - The original proposal tries to improve data efficiency by using a `ReducedSummary` and a `Rebuilder`.
 This allows the full summary to be reconstructed.
     - This adds a lot of complexity to the spec, so in this initial version, we should consider just using the regular `Summary` and including that in the subsequent block.